Is distance learning for me?

 Other study options

-Explore alternative ways of studying a degree at Staffordshire University, including on-campus full-time or part-time study, some of our courses are also delivered through blended learning.
+Explore alternative ways of studying a degree with us, including on-campus full-time or part-time study, some of our courses are also delivered through blended learning.

 for Career Prospects